CunoDNFC/TommyWiC/README.md

 # TommyWiC

-A small esoteric programming language inspired by quotes from the cult movie [Room](https://www.imdb.com/title/tt0368226/) by Tommy Wiseau.
+A small esoteric programming language inspired by quotes from the cult movie [The Room](https://www.imdb.com/title/tt0368226/) by Tommy Wiseau.
 With all due respect to [ArnoldC](https://github.com/lhartikk/ArnoldC)

 Based on python3, ANTLR4 grammar, interface with tkinter